viclm/numeric-keyboard/README.md

 A numeric keyboard works in mobile browsers.
 It contains a pluggable keyboard component and a input box in replace of native input element.

-The numeric keyboard have several versions: plain javascript class and Vue component.
+The numeric keyboard have several versions: plain javascript class, React component and Vue component.

 :movie_camera: [Watch the demo video](https://fast.wistia.net/embed/iframe/f40gilnlxp) :sunny: